Day 1: Arrival

 Morning transfer to Beaune train station.

-We encourage you to plan your Burgunday vacation to include a Saturday.
+We encourage you to plan your Burgundy vacation to include a Saturday.
 There is a wonderful market every saturday morning.
 It’s fun to walk around, shop of course…

 The program includes: